pjaos/retirement_finances/setup_savings_accounts.md

 - Open Date

   This should be the date when the account was opened.
-This is a required field as before this date the account should not have any money in it.
+This is a required field.
 The date format is DD-MM-YYYY.

 - Notes